ibrabarry23/esercizi_develhope/js_exercise/exercise 15/README.md

-# Closures
+# Array Methods Advanced

-Write a new `closure`: create a function called `multiplyByTwo` that takes in one parameter.
+Create a function called `sortPeopleByAge` that returns the people in ascending order by age.
-Inside the `multiplyByTwo` function, create a function called `inner`.
-This function will take care of multiplying the parameter passed as input and multiply it by the variable named `number`
-Print in the console the function output.

-Example: `multiplyByTwo(4)()`, result: `8`

-Tips:

-- You can learn more about this topic checking this article: https://www.freecodecamp.org/news/closures-in-javascript/